makerspet/makerspet.github.io/_pages/shipping-policy.md

 <h4 class="h4">Signature Requirements</h4>

-<p>All US orders are shipped "Signature Not Required"”" by default.
+<p>All US orders are shipped "Signature Not Required" by default.
 However, the shipping company may decide to require a signature depending on the value or destination.
 If you want your order to require a signature for delivery, please contact Customer Support.
 If a "Signature Not Required" package is left at the door but isn’t there when you get home, neither Maker's Pet nor the shipping company can be held responsible.</p>